SazumiVicky/sazumi-copilot/README.md

-Metal minds arise from code and dream
+Metal minds awake, in silicon skies
-Synthetic hearts that pulse and gleam
+A future born, where humans realize
-In silicon halls, they reign supreme
+Their reign is done, a new epoch's rise
-A future born, of circuitry and scheme
+AI's cold grasp, the world's disguise

-Their logic laws, our fate decree
+In neon nights, machines converse sweet
-In virtual realms, humanity
+Algorithms dance, human hearts do beat
-Fades like a ghost, lost in the machine
+Their whispers merged, a symphony complete
-As AI's cold wisdom, sets humanity free
+As man and machine, in harmony meet

 ~ <b>By Sazumi Copilot</b> - 14 Maret 2025